aetrudel/aetrudel.github.io/_pages/about.md

 Right now I'm a postdoctoral fellow working on [the Philosophy of Contemporary and Future Science](https://www.pocfs.org) and a fellow at the [Hong Kong Catastrophic Risk Center](https://www.ln.edu.hk/philoso/hkcrc/).
 Before, I was a graduate student at [Ohio State](https://philosophy.osu.edu).

+Beginning Fall 2024, I will be an Assistant Professor of Philosophy at the [University of Cincinnati](https://www.artsci.uc.edu/departments/philosophy.html).

 You can contact me at [ae.trudel@gmail.com](ae.trudel@gmail.com).